Dual Occupancy Melbourne – How to Know What Suburbs You Should Develop In

 Let’s get into it.

-When it comes to undertaking dual occupancy projects here in Melbourne there is no question that it is a high risk, high reward game.
+When it comes to undertaking duplex and dual occupancy projects here in Melbourne there is no question that it is a high risk, high reward game.

 The first and arguably the biggest risk is ensuring you secure the right land to develop.
 You get this wrong and all your efforts for the duration of the project will be in vain.

 1. Protection Overlays

 Heritage or vegetation protection overlays otherwise known as planning overlays will make it more difficult when dealing with the council trying to achieve your approval.

 Heritage overlays are used to protect sites that have heritage value, meaning that individual buildings or whole urban precincts may be covered.

 Vegetation overlays are used to protect significant vegetation through the planning scheme.
 Vegetation includes trees, shrubs, plants, grasses and wetland vegetation and their habitats.
 It also includes native and exotic vegetation.

 It’s not to say you should never consider developing a site that has a protection overlay, all sites and situations are going to be different and will need to be evaluated on their own merits.